zontasticality/ar-ontology/data/Start.md

 ## AI Disclosure

-`Gemini 2.5 Pro 03-25` and `Gemini 2.5 Pro 05-06` was used for summarization of sources for the reader's convenience and can be found in the source nodes.
+`Gemini 2.5 Pro 03-25` and `Gemini 2.5 Pro 05-06` output was used verbatim for helping readers explore sources for the reader's convenience.
 Models were also used as a writing aid due to the sheer amount of content required to create a comprehensive ontology.
-All AI output was used for drafting purposes only and rewritten.
+For the ontology AI output was used for idea-generation and drafting purposes only and rewritten.